chantouchsek/vue-waiting/README.md

 });
 ```

-`vue-test-utils` will replace `v-wait` component with an empty `div`, making it difficult to test correctly.
+`vue-test-utils` will replace `v-waiting` component with an empty `div`, making it difficult to test correctly.

 First, make your local Vue instance use `vue-waiting`,